-Check my tutorials on the topic if you want to give a try:
+Check my tutorials on the topic if you want to give it a try:

 2 – Philips Hue smart lights controller

-I’m using it for three years and it’s an excellent product, I’m pleased with it.
+I’ve been using it for three years and it’s an excellent product that I am very pleased with.

-The app allows you to do several things like:
+The app allows you to do several things:

-- routines to switch lights on/off at a specific times
+- Create routines to switch lights on/off at specific times.

 3 – Live calendar